FOREX-Dollar tries to shake off yuan scare, yen shrugs off Japan's GDP slump

 The Japanese currency was little moved after data showed Japan’s GDP contracted an annualised 1.6 percent in the April-June quarter from January-March.

-That was slightly better than economists’ average forecast of a 1.9 percent fall but still bad news for policymakers who have been struggling for two years to lift the economy out of deflation.
+That was slightly better than economists’ average forecast of a 1.9 percent fall.
+(Editing by Shri Navaratnam)

-Market watchers are divided over whether the BOJ will announce more policy easing in October.
-That could put the onus more on the government to offer more fiscal support.

-While most major currencies held steady, traders kept an eye on wobbly emerging market currencies, many of which continue to suffer from concerns over capital outflow due to the prospects of higher U.S. interest rates and slowdown in China.